michaelknigge/janel/README.md

 Using this configuration, you can place a file with the suffix ".inc" right beside your .exe that may contain any entry that might occur in a LAP file.

+## Fix codepage problems when passing options and/or properties to the JVM
+If an entry in the LAP file contains some special characters (i. e. german umlauts) they have not been passed correctly to the JVM.

 # License
 MIT License